junqi108/docker-groimp/README.md

-# groimp-docker
+# docker-groimp-jdk8

-## A Docker container to run GroIMP 1.6 with java 11
+## This is a general Docker container to run GroIMP 1.6 with java 1.8.
+It can be map to the folder structure of the model with docker-compose file

 #### due to Oracle authentication requirement, user need to download the java version by themselves and put into the java folder before running the docker build

-#### I need to use docker-compose instead of docker compose on my ubuntu machine
-#### I need to add sudo command to run docker on my machine
+## a general workflow for using this docker file is use it as the groimp application, write docker-compose script to map the model, and run the model from a docker compose file